 Adam lived and from him all were descended.
 (I’ll deal with this topic in other future posts.)
 His descendants are delineated in Genesis 3-12.
 Abraham then emerges, chosen out of a lineage of men “to be a blessing for all the nations.”
 This was a prediction of the rescue of the human condition from Adam’s original sin through the saving death of Jesus Christ on the cross as atonement for all mankind.
 Abraham lived circa 2000 BC.
-He fathered Isaac, the promised heir, who had Jacob (who was later renamed Israel) who himself had 12 sons (the eventual tribes of Israel).
+He fathered Ismael and Isaac, the promised heir, who had Jacob (who was later renamed Israel) who himself had 12 sons (the eventual tribes of Israel).
 Joseph was one of these sons who became second in command of Egypt (Genesis 37-50).
 Centuries later (c.
 1500 BC) Moses rescued the Hebrews (Jews) from Egyptian slavery (see Exodus).
 The Law was handed down, not just The Ten Commandments, but many instructions for a people (Hebrews) living a nomadic, set-aside life in a pagan culture that did not know the One True God.
 The Law was given for them specifically to keep pure and separate as God had a restoration plan with a bloodline that would lead to the perfect sacrificial lamb, Jesus Christ.
 That’s why detailed Jewish laws do not apply to modern-day Christians, yet “Judeo-Christian” moral values do apply today to healthy societal living.

 From Judges to Prophets to Kings and Nations